-Blueflint supported The Proclaimers for six weeks on their 2012 ‘Like Comedy’ UK album launch tour, taking in venues as Edinburgh’s Playhouse and London’s Shepherds Bush Empire.
-Their atmospheric and evocative performances, proved them to be a formidable live act and gained them a strong reputation and following through the UK.
+Blueflint supported The Proclaimers for six weeks on their 2012 ‘Like Comedy’ UK album launch tour; their atmospheric and evocative performances proved them to be a formidable live act and gained them a strong reputation and following throughout the UK.

 Made in Scotland is a curated showcase of high quality performance from Scotland at the world’s biggest arts festival, made possible by support from the Scottish Government’s Edinburgh Festivals Expo Fund.
 It is a partnership between the Edinburgh Festival Fringe Society, the Federation of Scottish Theatre (FST) and Creative Scotland. www.madeinscotlandshowcase.com